puppetlabs/puppet-docs/source/r10k/quick_start_r10k.markdown

 >- To follow this guide, we assume the following machines are available:
 >
 >   - A Puppet master running on a monolithic or split installation of PE 3.8 (e.g., `master.example.com`).
 Note that this guide uses the PE console.
 >   - An admin machine for writing Puppet code and versioning it with Git (e.g., `admin.example.com`).
-Note that this machine does not have to have PE installed on it, but it may be helpful in the case that you want to run the Puppet Parser to evaluate the syntax of your Puppet code.
+Note that this machine does not have to have PE installed on it, but it might be helpful if you want to run the Puppet parser to evaluate the syntax of your Puppet code.
 >   - A Puppet agent node (e.g., `agent.example.com`) that can communicate with your 3.8 master.
 You'll need to ensure that time is synced between your Puppet agent node and your Puppet master, and that these machines can reach each other by name.
-This can be done with a local DNS server, or by editing the `/etc/hosts` file on each machine.
+This can be done with a local DNS server or by editing the `/etc/hosts` file on each machine.
 >
 >- Git should be installed on the admin machine and the Puppet master server.
 >- You have create two version-controlled repositories.
-Note that this guide assumes the use of Git and Github, but you may wish to use some other system, such as Stash, Bitbucket, or Subversion.
-This guide relies heavily on some basic knowledge of Git and/or version control.
+Note that this guide relies heavily on some basic knowledge of Git.
 >
 >   For ease of use, the repos should be called **puppet-control** and **puppet-helloworld**.
 The user on the admin machine will need full read/write access to these repos, and the Puppet master will need read access.
 Git and Github users should see Github's [Generating SSH keys](https://help.github.com/articles/generating-ssh-keys/) for details on setting up SSH access to your repos.
 >- The **puppet-control** and **puppet-helloworld** repos should be cloned to a working directory on the admin machine: